 NBA Playoffs: Suns' Chris Paul Status Against Lakers

-Chris Paul of the Phoenix Suns has played in the first two games of the series for the Suns against the Los Angeles Lakers (series tied 1-1 heading back to Los Angeles).
+Chris Paul of the Phoenix Suns injured his shoulder in Game 1 but has played in all of the series in which the Los Angeles Lakers have a 2-1 lead.

-During Game 1 on Sunday, Paul hurt his shoulder, and returned to the game and then left the game and returned again.

-For Thursday, he went through shoot-around, and the post about him going through shoot-around can be seen below from FantasyLabs NBA.
+Paul and his status for the game can be seen in a post embedded below from FantasyLabs NBA.

-The game between the Lakers and Suns is on Thursday evening at 10:00 Eastern Time.

 Related stories on NBA basketball